IceTheDev2/IceTheDev2.github.io/_posts/2023-2-16-A_few_things_I_learned_this_past_week.md

 Which means that the screenshots will only update AFTER I merge a pull request into main.

-All the struggle and questioning why my screenshots weren't updating is finally over
+All the struggle and questioning why my screenshots weren't updating is finally over.

 ## The sticky attribute and weight in Tkinter
 The sticky attribute pins (sticks) the widgets to north, south, east or west.